uhawaii-system-its-ti-iam/uh-groupings-ui/README.md

 ### Production
 - run `grunt prod` to run the minification scripts and to set the code up for production use.

+### Local Server
+If you do not have a local web server installed, you can run `php artisan serve` from the application root to start a simple test server.
+To stop the server, type `ctrl-c`.

 ## Troubleshooting
 #### I see a blank page